What Water Pollution Means:-

 For All India Average Percentage Of Household with the minimum access to Safe drinking water scored 85.5%.
 All over India Kerala is rank on top with a score of 98.5% and Uttar Pradesh has only a 33.1% score.

-Causes of Water Pollution In India:-
+Water Pollution causes In India:-

 - The biggest reason for that there’s two reasons but the biggest reason would be rapid urbanization.
 It’s the first time in the history of the world that more people live in cities than those that do not live in cities.
 So that it’s no different in India and that’s having crazy effects on the water.